 We maintain a professional attitude of 'it could happen here' where safeguarding is concerned.
 When there are concerns about the welfare of a child, staff members will always act in the best interests of the child.
-This policy has been developed inconjunction with our school culture of prevention, protection, and support.
+This policy has been developed in-conjunction with our school culture of prevention, protection, and support.

-Children at Ryecroft C.E.
-Middle School are reassured that they have a voice, they are listened to and what they say taken seriously.
+Children at Wombourne are reassured that they have a voice, they are listened to and what they say taken seriously.
 They know that they will be supported and kept safe.
-They are never be given the impression that they are creating a problem by reporting abuse, sexual violence, or sexual harassment.
+They are never given the impression that they are creating a problem by reporting abuse, sexual violence, or sexual harassment.
 Children at our school are encouraged to talk freely with staff if they are worried or concerned about something and our staff understand that a victim of any type of abuse should never be made to feel ashamed for making a report.

-3. KEY PRINCIPLES
+3. Key Principles

-The child's needs and welfare are paramount and Ryecroft C.E.
-Middle School is a child centred school.
+The child's needs and welfare are paramount and we are a child centred school.
 All children have a right to be protected from abuse and neglect and have their welfare safeguarded.
 Children should be listened to and their views and wishes should inform any assessment and provision for them.
 Staff should always act in the interests of the child in order to protect them.